vsolovyov/blog/content/postgresql-jsonb-index.md

   and `origin_id` with two indexes - one on `article_id` and the other on `(origin_name, origin_id)`;

-- Accomodate many values per key in `jsonb`.
+- Accommodate many values per key in `jsonb`.
 Two more possible options here:

   - Many values per key: `{"doi": ["10.26434/3", "10.26434/3.v1"]}`
   - List of pairs: `[["doi", "10.26434/3"], ["doi", "10.26434/3.v1"]]`